jkwuc89/TechChallengeFactors/README.md

 Execution Instructions
 ----------------------
-By default, Xcode places the build into a rather obscure directory underneath your Libary directory.
-Use the steps below to locate and run TechChallengeFactors on your Mac.
 1. Build the project (see build instructions above)
 2. Open a Terminal window
 3. Run the command cd ~/Library/Developer/Xcode/DerivedData